Shopify/handy/BEGINNERS_GUIDE.md

 </p>
 </details>

-## Installing the Oculus App on Your PC
+## Installing the Oculus App on Your Computer

 <details>
   <summary>Click to expand</summary>